 During a prior year, the Foundation received \$5,000,000 in refundable advances to be used for Emergency Preparedness and Response which includes severe and/or infrequent national level emergencies.
-Recognition as revenue is contingent upon the Foundation using these funds for their intended purpose by November 14, 2017.
-Any amounts not used by this date must be returned to the donor.
+Recognition as revenue was contingent upon the Foundation using these funds for their intended purpose, with any amounts not used to be returned to the donor.
 During the year ended June 30, 2015, the donor authorized the Foundation to use \$1,000,000 of this funding as a part of the Foundation's response to the Ebola crisis in West Africa.
-No funds were authorized to be used during the year ended June 30, 2016, leaving \$3,474,976 available to be expended in future years at June 30, 2016.
+No funds were authorized to be used during the years ended June 30, 2017 or 2016, leaving \$3,474,976 available to be expended in future years at June 30, 2017.
+Subsequent to year-end, the donor has authorized the Foundation to expend the remaining balance as part of the remaining balance as part of the remaining balance as part of the sequence in 2017.
+If the Foundation is not able to use the full amount of the remaining balance as part of these hurricane response efforts, the donor has authorized the Foundation to combine any remaining funding with a new grant the donor will award the Foundation in January of 2018.